adamhajari/nbgitconvert/README.md

 ## Usage
 After running the above setup steps, nbgitconvert will convert any *.ipynb files to the specified format, adding the to the `renders/` directory, and commiting any changes.

+## TODO
+- fix typo in nbgitconvrt.ini name
+- add a test jupyter notebook to the repo
+- test nbgitconverter config parser